LeoBattaglia/derya/README.md

 # Derya

 HTML- & CSS-CodeGenerator, developed in TypeScript on Node.js.
-Contains a lot of classes and functions to generate and edit HTML- and CSS-Code.
+Contains a lot of classes and functions to generate, parse and edit HTML- and CSS-Code.

 ## CSS
 The CSS-SourceCode-Class contains CSS-Elements, which contains CSS-Properties.